Last updated on February 1st, 2021 at 10:34 am

 Bikayi’s larger rival Meesho, also enables businesses to open a social media store but its app supports not just Whatsapp, but several other popular social media platforms as well such as Facebook, Twitter, and Instagram.
 There are more than 260 million Facebook users in India, making it the leading country in terms of Facebook users.

 New social commerce startup Bulbul meanwhile has attracted investor interest with Bulbul raising USD 14.7 million from Sequoia Capital this year.

-The elephant in the room however is JioMart, the online grocery arm owned by petrochemicals behemoth Reliance Industries (NSE:RELIANCE) which has also jumped into social commerce arena; already available to shoppers via app or e-commerce website, JioMart recently piloted a Whatsapp-based grocery ordering platform that allows shoppers to order essentials through Whatsapp.
+The elephant in the room however is JioMart, the online grocery arm owned by petrochemicals behemoth Reliance Industries which has also jumped into social commerce arena; already available to shoppers via app or e-commerce website, JioMart recently piloted a Whatsapp-based grocery ordering platform that allows shoppers to order essentials through Whatsapp.
 The order is then routed to one of the 1,000+ mom-pop ‘kirana’ stores nearby the customer to fulfill the order.